KITrokopter/gui-concepts/README.md

+#Status messages:

-#Status messages of a Quadrokopter:
+##Status messages of a Quadrokopter:

 * Untracked
 * Tracked